MichaelChatzidakis/Mn_Classifier_CNNs/README.md

 The default settings are for 1000 epochs, batch size of 512, 85/15 train-test split and no PCA data augmentation.
 These params are all adjustable in `train.py`.

+In addition to using `train.py` there is also a Jupyter Notebook file which walks through what happens during training.
 ## Usage (Testing)

 Test a CNN named `highest_val_acc_weights_cnn.h5` :